 What is a Breast Pump Flange?

 A breast pump flange, also known as a breast shield, is the plastic piece that fits directly over your nipple to form a seal around the areola.
-This creates a vacuum that gently draws your nipple into the funnel for milk extraction.
+This creates a vacuum seal that gently draws your nipple into the flange tunnel for milk extraction.

-Incorrectly sized flanges can impact milk production and lead to soreness or clogged ducts.
-Leah DeShay, IBCLC, explains that oftentimes when mothers experience an issue with breast pump suction, it's actually due to having the incorrect flange size.
-Having correct contact with the nipple and breast tissue is incredibly important for adequate suction.
+Having the wrong size flange can impact milk supply and lead to soreness or clogged milk ducts.
+Leah DeShay, IBCLC, explains that oftentimes when mothers experience an issue with breast pump suction, it's actually because they need a different flange size.
+Having correct contact with the nipple and breast tissue is incredibly important for adequate suction and milk production.

-For first-time pumpers, seeing a lactation specialist can be helpful in determining the correct fit for your nipple as well as areola density and fullness.
+For first-time pumpers, seeing a lactation specialist can be helpful in determining the correct flange size for your nipple size as well as areola density and fullness, and can make a big difference in your pumping experience.

 How to Find the Right Flange Size